acli/new_clock/doc/CHIMES.md

 ==============
-The script’s actual chime melodies have been sourced from Wikipedia (“Westminster Quarters”, 2021; “Whittington chimes”, 2021) and an out-of-copyright paper by Starmer (1907).
+The script’s actual chime melodies have been sourced from Wikipedia (“Westminster Quarters”, 2021; “Whittington chimes”, 2021) and various out-of-copyright sources, including a couple of papers written by Starmer (1907, 1910).

 The Whittington chimes actually has nothing to do with Whittington, since they were clearly already in use when Whittington allegedly heard them.